Lee Hyeon-seo: South Korea

 After 10 years of being a fugitive in China, Lee managed to escape to South Korea.
 Arriving at Incheon International Airport in January 2008, she entered the immigration office and declared her identity as a North Korean asylum-seeker.
-She "was quickly ushered into another room," where officials inspected her papers, asked her if she was actually Chinese, and "informed me that I would be incarcerated for an unspecified period of time and then deported back to China if I was in violation of Korean law.
-Moreover, if the Chinese government learned that I was not actually a Chinese citizen, I would be jailed, heavily fined and then deported again: back to North Korea."
+She "was quickly ushered into another room", where officials inspected her papers, asked her if she was actually Chinese, and informed her that she would be incarcerated for an unspecified period of time and then deported back to China if she violated Korean law, and that if the Chinese government learned that she was not actually a Chinese citizen, she would be jailed, heavily fined, and then deported again back to North Korea.

 She asked them to call the National Intelligence Service, which three hours later drove her into downtown Seoul.
-She studied for the university entrance exam.

-She was put through an orientation course for life in South Korea, then given a house to live in.
+She was put through an orientation course for life in South Korea, and then given a house to live in.
 She "started out with mixed feelings of fear and excitement, but settling down turned out to be far more challenging than I had expected.
 I realized there was a wide gap between North and South, ranging from educational background to cultural and linguistic differences.
-We are a racially homogeneous people on the outside, but inside we have become very different as a result of the 63 years of division."
+We are a racially homogeneous people on the outside, but inside we have become very different as a result of the 67 years of division."

-She endured anti-North Korean prejudice and sometimes thought "it would be so much easier to return to China."
-After "a year of confusion and disorder," however, she "finally managed to find meaning in [her] new life."
+She endured anti-North Korean prejudice and sometimes thought it would be much easier to return to China.
+After "a year of confusion and disorder", she "finally managed to find meaning in [her] new life".